Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Analysis of Growth Timing and Sunk Cost

-This analysis addresses a primary questions: given a series of checkpoints with varying amounts of sunk cost, which serves as the optimal base for growth?
+This analysis addresses a primary question: given a series of checkpoints with varying amounts of sunk cost, which serves as the optimal base for growth?
 Specifically, does a greater sunk cost lead to superior performance post-growth?

-Expanding on the experiments in \cref{section:growth method}, we trained the 3B MoE model to full convergence using a standard learning rate schedule, which included warmup, a constant learning rate phase, and an annealing phase (see \cref{fig:loss_lr_full_3B}).
-We saved a series of checkpoints throughout this process, each representing a different level of sunk cost.
-To evaluate the benefit of this investment, we conducted experiments with a fixed budget for additional training FLOPs.
-Since depth growth ultimately yields better results than width growth, we focus exclusively on depth growth in these experiments.
-We selected 12 checkpoints, sampled between 8k and 96k training steps, and grew each to 6B parameters.
-We also include a baseline where a 6B model is trained from scratch, which is equivalent to growing a model with zero sunk FLOPs.
+Based upon the methodology in \cref{section:growth method}, we pretrain the 3B MoE model to full convergence using a standard schedule encompassing warmup, constant, and annealing phases (\cref{fig:loss_lr_full_3B}).
+To systematically evaluate the utility of sunk costs, we extracted a series of checkpoints representing diverse training stages and subjected each to a fixed budget of additional training FLOPs.
+Given that depth expansion consistently outperforms width expansion, these scalability experiments focus exclusively on depth growth.
+Specifically, we selected 12 checkpoints sampled between 8k and 96k steps, growing each to 6B parameters.
+We also include a 6B model trained from scratch as a baseline, effectively representing a growth scenario with zero sunk FLOPs.

 The results of growing models from different checkpoints, each with the same budget for additional FLOPs, are shown in \cref{fig:scaling_loss_extra}.
-Both the final training loss and the average downstream accuracy exhibit a strong positive correlation with the sunk cost invested prior to growth.
-This indicates that a larger initial training investment leads to a better final model, confirming that the growth method effectively recycles prior computational work, and provide suggestion that latter checkpoints with more sunk cost can be leveraged to get better growth performance.
+Both the final training loss and the average downstream accuracy exhibit a \textbf{strong positive correlation} with the sunk cost invested prior to growth.
+This indicates that a larger initial training investment leads to a better final model, confirming that the growth method effectively recycles prior computational work, and suggests that later checkpoints with more sunk cost can be leveraged to achieve better growth performance.
 We further present quantitative results in \cref{table:avg_acc_extra_flops} to support this positive correlation.
 The table reports the starting, ending, and average accuracy across the entire continued training process with an additional $3\times10^{20}$ FLOPs.